Chapter 3 - Documentation and Evidence

 - Equity certificates;

-- Capitalization tables; and
+- Wire transfers; and

 2. Central and Active Role in a Start-up Entity

-The applicant is required to have a central and active role in the start-up entity.
-Within that role, the applicant must be well-positioned, due to their knowledge, skills, or experience, to substantially assist the entity with the growth and success of its business.[2]
+The applicant is required to have a central and active role in the start-up entity.[2]

-- Letters from relevant government agencies, qualified investors, or established business associations with an understanding of the applicant’s knowledge, skills, or experience that would advance the entity’s business;
+- Letters from relevant government agencies, qualified investors, or established business associations with an understanding of the applicant’s knowledge, skills, or experience that would advance the start-up entity’s business;

 - News articles or other similar evidence indicating that the applicant has received significant attention and recognition;

-- Documentation showing that the applicant or entity has been recently invited to participate in, is currently participating in, or has graduated from one or more established and reputable start-up accelerators;
+- Documentation showing that the applicant or start-up entity has been recently invited to participate in, is currently participating in, or has graduated from one or more established and reputable start-up accelerators;

-- Documentation showing that the applicant has played an active and central role in the success of prior startup entities or other relevant business entities;
+- Documentation showing that the applicant has played an active and central role in the success of prior start-up entities or other relevant business entities;

-- Degrees or other documentation indicating that the applicant has knowledge, skills, or experience that would significantly advance the entity’s business;
+- Degrees or other documentation indicating that the applicant has knowledge, skills, or experience that would significantly advance the start-up entity’s business;

-- Documentation pertaining to intellectual property of the start-up entity, such as a patent, that was obtained by the applicant or as a result of the applicant’s efforts and expertise;
+- Documentation pertaining to intellectual property of the start-up entity, such as a patent, that was obtained by the applicant or as a result of the applicant’s efforts and expertise; and

 B. Start-up Entity